May 2025

 You can take the following steps to reduce your energy bill:

-• Implement an energy-efficient lifestyle
+• Try a more energy-efficient lifestyle

 • Insulate your house